LitiumAB/Education/Developer Education/Tasks/Lucene.Net search/README.md

-# Lucene search
+# Lucene.Net search

-> Lucene is replaced by Elastic search in the Accelerator from Litium 7.4.
-Lucene is still part of the platform and is used to search for data in the E-Commerce module.
+> Lucene.Net is replaced by Elasticsearch in the Accelerator from Litium 7.4.
+Lucene.Net is still part of the platform and is used to search for data in the E-Commerce module.

 > To do this task you first need to complete the task [Web API](../Web%20API)